ProOPF: Benchmarking and Improving LLMs for Professional-Grade Power Systems Optimization Modeling: Sample Examples and Evaluation Prompts for ProOPF-B

 The ground-truth results are obtained by executing the MATPOWER code, providing reference values for correctness verification.

 \textbf{Part 4: Zero-Shot Evaluation Prompt}

 The zero-shot prompt provides task instructions without examples, testing the LLM's ability to generate OPF code from natural language descriptions.

 \begin{nlboxbreakable} \textbf{Task:} You are an expert power systems engineer specializing in optimal power flow (OPF) modeling.
 Your task is to generate executable MATPOWER code for an OPF problem based on the provided natural language description.
-The code must be syntactically correct and executable.
+The implementation must correctly distinguish explicit parameter modifications, implicit scenario-driven parameters, and structural modifications if they are present.